pic

 677.130 ms (0 allocations: 0 bytes)

-The example starkly reveals the consequences of calling the function within a for-loop.
+The example starkly reveals the consequences of calling these functions within a for-loop.
 The execution time of the slow version now jumps to more than 20 seconds, while the fast version finishes in under one second.
-The outcome highlights the importance of optimizing functions that will eventually be executed repeatedly, as even minor improvements can yield a significant impact on overall performance.
+Such a stark contrast underscores the importance of optimizing functions that are executed repeatedly: even seemingly minor improvements can accumulate into pronounced performance gains.